Independent Arborist Reports, Guidance & Documentation Support for California HOAs

 Independent tree & landscape documentation for board decisions.

-We do not decide legal enforcement outcomes.
-We do not determine whether a fine is valid.
-We do not replace HOA counsel.
-What we provide is the missing technical record:
+Our role is not to decide legal enforcement outcomes or determine whether a fine is valid.
+Our role is to provide the missing technical record:

 • What was observed